-If any household member engages in criminal activity (including sexual offenses) while living on site, eviction will be pursued to the extent allowed by the lease, HUD regulations, and state/local law.
+If any household member engages in criminal activity (including sex offenses) while living on site, eviction/termination will be pursued to the extent allowed by the lease, and state/local law.
 To avoid eviction of the household, the family will be given the opportunity to remove the member engaging in criminal activity from the household.